 - This was also one of the key takeaways from my interview with eBay’s Jim Griffith.
 Keep reading for more on this point.

-Case study: How to earn money on eBay
+Case study: How to make money on eBay

 With all these tips in mind, I decided to go for it myself.